 Creating citations for your business is one of the best ways to improve its local search rankings.
-If you’re still writing down your address as 123 Main St., city, state, zip code, then it’s time to stop because those things don’t matter to search engines.
+If you’re still writing down your address as 123 Main St., city, state, or zip code, then it’s time to stop because those things don’t matter to search engines.
 Instead, you should be using tools like Whitespark or Brightlocal that will find all of the local citation opportunities for your business and then provide a step-by-step process on how to claim them.

 7. Use location extensions.